Which Tax Prep Program Is Right for You?

 Most programs allow you to e-file a simple (e.g., 1040EZ) federal tax return for free.
 Some include both the federal return and state return for the same price, while others charge extra for a state return.

-TechMedia Network, a technology and science media company, evaluated all of the tax preparation programs in this chart and rated TurboTax a 9.78 out of 10 for value, ease of use and support help.
-H&R Block received a total score of 9.45 and next in line was TaxAct, with a total score of 9.08.
+TechMedia Network, a technology and science media company, evaluated all of the tax preparation programs in this chart and gave TurboTax an overall rating 9.6 out of 10 for value, ease of use and support help.
+H&R Block received a total score of 9.40 and next in line was TaxAct, with a total score of 8.28.

 However, if you use the free online service, be aware that your tax return data can be accessed without logging in—a security flaw that can expose you to identity theft.
 Also, be sure to apply to these free services only through the IRS website as scammers pretending to be members of the Free File Alliance may offer their “services” directly.
 Visit the IRS website for more information.